4 Day Puerto Rico Itinerary | The Perfect Caribbean Getaway

 Final Tips | 4 Day Puerto Rico Itinerary

-That wraps this 4 day Puerto Rico itinerary.
+That wraps this 4 day Puerto Rico itinerary, which I think is perfect for first-time visitors.
+I love this beautiful island, and can’t wait to go back.
 Here is just a quick recap of tips to keep in mind when you visit the island:

-I hope you enjoy your trip to Puerto Rico.
+I hope you enjoy your Puerto Rico vacation!
 If you have already been there, let me know of any other places you’d recommend people check out in the comments below!